Tyler Stephenson Preview, Player Props: Reds vs. Blue Jays

-Tyler Stephenson, with a slugging percentage of .250 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds against the Toronto Blue Jays, with Jose Berrios on the mound, August 18 at 6:40 PM ET.
+The Cincinnati Reds and Tyler Stephenson (.242 slugging percentage over his past 10 games, including one homer), take on starter Chris Bassitt and the Toronto Blue Jays at Great American Ball Park, Saturday at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Guardians.
+He had a one-hit performance in his previous game (1-for-2) against the Blue Jays.

 Tyler Stephenson Game Info & Props vs. the Blue Jays